top of page

 Cost: $5,500 (including housing, meals and other activities)

-How to find research opportunities:
+How to find research opportunities for high school students?

 Consider applying to multiple research programs or reaching out to faculty members by cold-emailing/calling them for a research project.
 The key is to stay wide and open to a variety of areas.